awsdocs/aws-systems-manager-user-guide/doc_source/run-command-setting-up.md

 # Setting up Run Command<a name="run-command-setting-up"></a>

 Before you can manage nodes by using Run Command, a capability of AWS Systems Manager, configure an AWS Identity and Access Management \(IAM\) user policy for any user who will run commands\.
-For more information, see [ Create non\-Admin IAM users and groups for Systems Manager](systems-manager-setting-up-ec2.md)\.

 You must also configure your nodes for Systems Manager\.
 For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.